space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Lesser | medium | medium | any**

 The changeling shrinks into a monkey or kobold, retaining any clothing that a monkey can wear and dropping anything else as well as freeing itself from cuffs.
-In this form, the changeling can only use the stasis, shed, and transform abilities.
+In this form, the changeling can ventcrawl, but is only able to use the stasis, shed, and transform abilities.

 - **Imprint | low | low | disguised**